-- The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant, as applicable, to the Initiating QHIN to discover patient matches by demographics. - a) The Query Solicitation includes all available patient demographics. - 2) The Initiating QHIN creates an IHE Cross Gateway Patient Discovery [ITI-55] Request based on the Query Solicitation and sends it via the Initiating Gateway to the Responding Gateways of all Responding QHINs.
-See IHE ITI TF-2b: 3.55. - a) The Initiating QHIN creates an audit log entry including the HCID of the Initiating Node and Responding QHIN(s). - 3) Each Responding QHIN compares the demographics to its known patients, applying its own algorithm(s) to determine potential matches, and returns an IHE Cross Gateway Patient Discovery [ITI-55] Response to the Initiating QHIN's Initiating Gateway. - a) The IHE Cross Gateway Patient Discovery [ITI-55] Response contains one or more patient matches from all potential Responding Nodes, including demographics and patient ID as known by the Responding Node.
-The Response may contain multiple entries where each entry reflects a different source of information but will include only one identifier per patient per Responding Node. - b) The Responding QHIN creates an audit log entry including the HCID of the Initiating QHIN and Initiating Node. - 4) The Initiating QHIN returns the Response(s) to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - a) The Initiating QHIN creates an audit log entry including the HCID of the Initiating Node, and Responding QHIN(s), and patient identifiers. - b) Note: Any QHINs participating in the transaction should include any errors in its audit log.
-QHINs should not include the contents of successful Responses in their audit logs but should include the XCPD query.
+- 1) The Initiating Node sends a Query Solicitation, through any intermediary Subparticipants or Participant, as applicable, to the Initiating QHIN to discover patient matches by demographics. - a) The Query Solicitation includes all available patient demographics. - 2) The Initiating QHIN creates an IHE Cross Gateway Patient Discovery [ITI-55] Request based on the Query Solicitation and sends it via the Initiating Gateway to the Responding Gateways of all Responding QHINs.
+See IHE ITI TF-2b: 3.55. - a) The Initiating QHIN creates an audit log entry. - 3) Each Responding QHIN compares the demographics to its known patients, applying its own algorithm(s) to determine potential matches, and returns an IHE Cross Gateway Patient Discovery [ITI-55] Response to the Initiating QHIN's Initiating Gateway. - a) The IHE Cross Gateway Patient Discovery [ITI-55] Response contains zero or more patient matches from all potential Responding Nodes, including demographics and patient ID as known by the Responding Node.
+The Response may contain multiple entries where each entry reflects a different source of information but will include only one identifier per patient per Responding Node. - b) The Responding QHIN creates an audit log entry including the HCID of the Initiating QHIN and Initiating Node.

+- 4) The Initiating QHIN returns the Response(s) to the Initiating Node (through any intermediary Participant or Subparticipants, as applicable). - a) The Initiating QHIN creates an audit log entry. - b) Note: Any QHINs participating in the transaction should include any errors in its audit log.
+QHINs should not include the contents of successful Responses in their audit logs but should include the XCPD Query.